 Perpetual Divine Mercy Novena

-The Perpetual Mercy Novena is prayed every Friday at 3:00 PM at the Adoration Chapel, please join us:
+The Perpetual Mercy Novena is prayed every Friday at 3:00 PM in the Parish Hall, please join us:

 The Hour of Great Mercy 3:00PM

 In His revelations to St. Faustina, Our Lord asked for special prayer at the three o’clock hour, the hour that recalls His death on the cross.